 The hardest part of making butterscotch hard candy is waiting for it to cool.
-With a few tools and a few tips from me, you’ll be making your own crunchy butterscotch candy in no time!
-Find more of my butterscotch recipes.
+With a few tools and a few tips from me, champion of all things butterscotch, you’ll be making your own crunchy, buttery, hard to resist candy in no time!

 Y’all know I love me some butterscotch right?
 It runs a neck and neck race with caramel for my favorite flavor.

 The problem is, most store-bought butterscotch just tastes like chemicals.
-Save me from boxed butterscotch pudding and bright yellow “butterscotch” ice cream sauce.
+Save me from boxed pudding and bright yellow ice cream sauce.

 How to Make Butterscotch Hard Candy